'Historic moment' for indigenous people at climate talks, new climate leader says | DW | 25.06.2019

 If someone has been hit by climate change, this is also the responsibility of other countries, especially industrial countries.

-We want to bring this voice to the negotiators here; why it is very very important to decide on a maximum reduction of greenhouse gases and protect people on the ground.
+We want to bring this voice to the negotiators here; why it is very, very important to decide on a minimum reduction of greenhouse gases and protect people on the ground.

-Almost 40 percent of the world's remaining intact forests are managed by indigenous people, but many don't have secure land rights or even the support of governments.
+Almost 40% of the world's remaining intact forests are managed by indigenous people, but many don't have secure land rights or even the support of governments.
 How can this be changed?

 Land tenure is one of the very critical issues for indigenous peoples.
 We have been contributing to the management of resources such as forests.
 Taro is one of the indigenous groups living in the Terai belt of Nepal.
 They have been living there for generations — even before we had so-called Nepal.